werf/werf/docs/_includes/documentation/reference/cli/werf_helm_template.md

   -f, --values=[]
             specify values in a YAML file or a URL (can specify multiple) --verify=false
-            verify the package before installing it
+            verify the package before using it
       --version=''
-            specify the exact chart version to install.
-If this is not specified, the latest
+            specify the exact chart version to use.
+If this is not specified, the latest version is used
-            version is installed
       --wait=false
             if set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a
             Deployment, StatefulSet, or ReplicaSet are in a ready state before marking the release